chuck1/chuck1.github.io/pages/encyclopedia/mathematics/geometry/higher_dimensions/index.md

 '''Hypothesis''' If x is not on the subspace, s will be the parameter for the projection of x onto the subspace.

-# N-Space Cross Product
+# Determinant of a matrix

-We start with the following formula for the determinant of an NxN matrix.
+The determinant of an NxN matrix is

 $$
 \mathrm{det}(A) = \sum_{\sigma \in S_n} \mathrm{sgn}(\sigma) \prod_{i=1}^n a_{i,\sigma_{i}}